How To Use Different Media Platforms [Chart]

 - Challenges.
 Creating and maintaining content especially with regard to integrating it into the marketing process adds cost, support headcount and related technology.
 Less obvious are the expenses associated with managing the increased complexity

-- User-Generated Media.
+- User-Generated Content (aka UGC).
 Taps into consumers’ desire to create content and share information.
-For these individuals, it’s about expressing themselves and being social.
-From marketers’ perspective, this content is most useful when it focuses on products.
-However it’s important to understand that it also empowers dissatisfied customers to distribute negative messages.
-For example, United Breaks Guitars and Comcast Sleeping on My Couch.
-It can help build a media entity such as TripAdvisor, support purchases such as Amazon’s ratings and reviews, and/or tap into customer loyalty such as Gap’s photosharing.
-From a marketing perspective, the great feature of user-generated media is that it can extend your reach via earned media.
-Earned media is additional media views that don’t have a direct media cost because they result from viewer sharing.
+For individuals, it’s about expressing themselves and being social.
+For marketers, this user generated content fills an editorial calendar hole and supports products with reviews.
+Here’s a user generated content case study showing it works.
+However UGC can also empowers dissatisfied customers to create and distribute negative messages such as United Breaks Guitars and Comcast Sleeping on My Couch.
+It also provides ratings and reviews on TripAdvisor and Amazon’s ratings and reviews, and/or tap into customer loyalty such as Gap’s photosharing.
+User-generated content can extend your reach via earned media, the additional, cost-free media views that result from viewer sharing.

 - Benefits.
 User-generated content helps marketers by providing feedback, initiating product needs, qualifying sales, and connecting with fans.